MGoldstein18/learningPython/README.md

 a CodeCademy challenge opening, creating and using CSV and JSON file

 ### firstSQLstatements.py
-The first few basic statements in the course.
+The first few SQL statements in the course.

 ### movies.py
 Learning about more SQL statements - AS, LIKE, AND, OR, BETWEEN, ORDER BY, LIMIT and CASE

 ### SQStasks.py
-2 CodeCademy tasks queering a database.
+2 CodeCademy tasks queering a database with SQLite.

 ### BeautifulSoup.py
 Using BeautifulSoup to scrape simulated data